-The purpose of these guidelines is to augment RESNET's Mortgage Industry National Standards (Standard) technical guidelines for HERS and other rating services provided in the multifamily sector and to define "multifamily" as needed to apply this guidance.
+Attached is the multifamily guidance that is being proposed by the Multifamily Working Group.
+The purpose of this guidance was to augment RESNET's Mortgage Industry National Standards (Standard) technical guidelines for HERS and other rating services provided in the multifamily sector and to define "multifamily" as needed to apply this guidance.